 The clip will will be highlighted when selected, and a menu will appear in the top left of the editor window:

-3. Click the Filter tab in the menu that appears
+3. Click the Filters tab in the menu that appears

-When you click the Filter tab, thumbnails will display showing the different filters:
+When you click the Filters tab, thumbnails will display showing the different filters:

 Depending on your screen size, you may need to use the scroller on the right side of the menu to scroll down and see all the filter options.

-You can hover your cursor over a filter to see a preview of it will look like on your clip to the right.
+You can hover your cursor over a filter to see a preview of what it will look like to the right.
 In this example, we're hovering over one of the black and white filters:

 4. Click on a filter to apply it to the video

 To apply a filter, click on the thumbnail.
-You can now playback the video to see what it looks like with the filter applied.
+You can now playback the video (using the play button below it) to see what it looks like with the filter applied.

 In the example below, we've chosen an "Increased" filter that intensifies the colours: